-For 16 years, my goal has been simple and single-minded: reduce suffering and elevate the discourse around Adult ADHD.
-Fortunately, I’ve met that goal—and continue in its further pursuit.
+For 17 years, my goal has been clear: reduce suffering and elevate the discourse around Adult ADHD.

-Beyond that, you’ll find that the work that I do defies easy categorizations.
-That probably makes me a marketer’s nightmare.
-But, as a veteran journalist and ADHD advocate, marketing hasn’t been my focus.
+Beyond that, you’ll find that my work defies easy categorizations.
+That makes me a marketer’s nightmare.
+But, as a veteran journalist and ADHD advocate, my focus has been on service, on synthesizing information from many sources into comprehensible language and strategies.

-Please know: It took 16 years of study for me to call myself an Adult ADHD Expert—and only after top experts recognized me as such and endorsed my work, and told me I should.
+Please know: It took 16 years of study for me to call myself an Adult ADHD Expert—and only after top experts endorsed my work and recognized me as such.

-Bottom line: I bring to you a complex set of skills and approaches, driven by passionate devotion to help people understand—and thrive in the presence of—this complex condition called ADHD.
+Bottom line: I bring to you a complex set of skills and approaches.
+All driven by passionate devotion to help people understand—and thrive in the presence of—this complex condition called ADHD.

 Some Background Bits